-Robotic surgery combines the skills of your surgeon with the precision of an advanced robotic system to achieve the best that modern surgery has to offer.
-At NorthShore, we use the da Vinci® Si HD Surgical System to perform thoracic surgeries deep within the chest cavity with minimal pain and scarring.
-The system’s robotic arms offer more range of motion than the human hand, ensuring a high degree of accuracy with every movement.
+Robotic Surgery - Robotic surgery combines the skills of your surgeon with the precision of an advanced computer assisted robotic system to achieve the best that modern surgery has to offer.
+At NorthShore, we use the da Vinci® Xi HD Surgical System to perform thoracic surgeries deep within the chest cavity with minimal pain and scarring.

 Robotic procedures for thoracic conditions typically involve making tiny incisions on one side of your chest for the insertion of pencil-thin surgical instruments and a small video camera.
 The surgical team then attaches the da Vinci® robotic manipulating arms to the instruments.
 Sitting at an adjacent console, your surgeon controls the precise movements of the robotic arms, while looking at the operative field with an immersive 3D view provided by the video camera.
 The robotic system allows for optimal surgical resection and suturing using sophisticated miniaturized instruments—no matter how tight the space.